garmin/whisk/README.md

 Building a product inside a repo using Whisk is a fairly straight forward process.
 Whisk itself lets you configure 4 attributes about what you want to
 build:
 1. **The product** This is the actual thing you want to build.
-You may choose to build one or more products in a given environment
-2. **The mode** This allows you to choose how you want to build the product(s).
+2. **The mode** This allows you to choose how you want to build the product.
-   For example, there may be a mode to build the product(s) for internal use, and a mode to build the product(s) for external (public) consumption.
+   For example, there may be a mode to build the product for internal use, and a mode to build the product for external (public) consumption.
 3. **The site** This is where you are building from.
 There may be build options that are affected by your physical location, such as mirror setups, use of distributed compilers, etc.
-4. **The version** This defines what version of Yocto you want to build the product(s) against.
+4. **The version** This defines what version of Yocto you want to build the product against.
 Allowing this to be defined as a build parameter allows quickly testing if a product is compatible with multiple versions of Yocto and having different products use different versions independently of each other.
-If you don't really care about this, you may specify the version as `default` to choose the default version defined for the product(s)
+If you don't really care about this, you may specify the version as `default` to choose the default version defined for the product

 ### Initializing the environment